egzakt/UnifikSystemBundle/Resources/doc/deletable.md

 This service is a core functionality of this framework.
 It's intended to be used when you want to delete an entity from your application.
 In fact, it's working in the background, you will never call the service directly.
 But how does it work ?

-You have only one way to remove an entity from your controller :
- -> get the Doctrine EntityManager and call remove() on it.
+You have only one way to remove an entity from your controller : get the EntityManager and call remove() on it.

 But, what if we need to perform extra operations before deleting an entity ?
 What if we want to restrict the deletion of an entity with some conditions ?
 We can't.